Introduction to IPv6 Addresses

 - Efficient Data Flow: IP version 6 supports multicast and not broadcast.
 Multicast allows bandwidth-intensive packet flows to be sent to several destinations simultaneously, saving network bandwidth.

-- Security: IP version 6 security improved due in part to improved authentication methods built into network firewalls.
+- Security: IP version 6 improved due partly to improved authentication methods built into network firewalls.

-- Support For New Services: By eliminating Network Address Translation (NAT), true end-to-end connectivity at the IP layer restored, which enabling new and valuable services.
+- Support For New Services: By eliminating Network Address Translation (NAT), true end-to-end connectivity at the IP layer is restored, which enables new and valuable services.

 - Security: IPsec, which provides confidentiality, authentication and also data integrity, is available in IP version 6.